How Much Does a Glass Wall Cost in 2025?

 Glass Curtain Wall Cost

-The cost of installing a glass curtain wall ranges from $25 to $75 per square foot, resulting in a cost of $200 to $600 per linear foot for an 8-foot wall.
-Replacing an existing wall with a glass curtain wall is more expensive because the original wall must be removed.
-Window glass replacement costs between $175 to $250 per square foot or between $1,400 and $2,000 per linear foot for an 8-foot wall.
+Installing a glass curtain wall costs $25 to $75 per square foot or about $200 to $600 per linear foot for an 8-foot wall.
+If you're replacing an existing wall with a glass curtain wall, expect higher costs—between $175 and $250 per square foot or $1,400 to $2,000 per linear foot —due to the additional demolition work required.

 Important cost factors include the design, thickness, and degree of transparency.
 There is usually no difference between commercial and residential applications.